azuredevcollege/trainingdays/day4/challenges/00-challenge-org.md

 Click the _Create repository_ button to create the repository.

 A GitHub repository contains all of your project's files and each file's revision history.
 Currently, 2 people have access to the repository.
-You as the owner with full access and your invited colleague with read access.
-Of course we want to work together on the project or repository.
+You, as owner, have full access and your invited colleague has read access.
+Of course we want to work together on the repository.
 That's why we have to give the colleague write permissions.
 Therefore navigate to the repository's settings section and go to _Manage access_.

 ![GitHub repository manage access](./images/gh-repo-manage-access.png)

 In the _Who has access_ area you can see that the repository is a private one.
 Two members have _Read_ access to the repository.
-You are the _Owner_ of the repository and your invited colleague has _Read_ access, because we have given _Read_ access to all repositories for members in the _Manage privileges_ of the organization.
+You are the _Owner_ of the repository and your invited colleague has _Read_ access to it, because we have given members_Read_ access to all repositories in the _Manage privileges_ settings of the organization.

 ![GitHub repository base role](./images/gh-repo-base-role.png)

-We have two ways to give access to the repository.
+There are two ways to give someone more access than the Base permission allows.

 **People:**
 Assigning individual people who are either members of the organization, or _Outside Collaborators_.
 An _Outside collaborator_ is a person who isn't explicitly a member of your organisation.